0l0r1n/messagebird-apex/README.md

 MessageBird Wrapper Library for Salesforce, built using SFDX

-## Please note that this is not an official supported version by MessageBird
+## Please note that this library is not an official supported version by MessageBird

 This is just me on my free time, having some fun :)
 Heavily based on MessageBird's own java library - https://github.com/messagebird/java-rest-api